 There are other important decisions that need to be made before coaching can kick off:

-Feedback and reporting.
-Given the confidential nature of coaching, the feedback provided to the organisation needs to be agreed upfront.
-What feedback will be provided and how and when will it be provided?
+- Feedback and reporting: Given the confidential nature of coaching, the feedback provided to the organisation needs to be agreed upfront.
+What feedback will be provided, how and when will it be provided?
 Monthly reports are the norm.

 There are a number of factors that can hinder the success of any coaching programme.
 These include:

 Are you interested in becoming a coach?
-The South African College of Applied Psychology offers a range of coaching courses, all accredited by the International Coach Federation (ICF) and aligned with COMENSA.
+SACAP offers a range of coaching courses, all accredited by the International Coach Federation (ICF) and aligned with COMENSA.
 For more information, enquire now.